jessemonroy650/html-jtoast-notifications/README.md

 ### <a name=timeout>Why two `timeout`</a> ###

-If you look closely, you will notice `timeout` mentioned twice.
+If you look closely, you will notice `timeout` is mentioned twice.
 In one case, `timeout` is listed with the JSON; so it is in the JSON given to `fire()` (et al.).
-In the other case, you will notice that `timeout` is separate, and given as a separate parameter to `extinguish()`.
+In the other case with (`extinguish()`), you will notice that `timeout` is separate, and given has a separate parameter.

 With `fire()`, the `timeout` is the \*time\* before the notification starts to fade.
 If you do not set the `timeout`, it defaults to 7000 milliseconds (7 seconds).
 If you set `timeout='0'` (zero as a string), then it \*never fades\*.

 With `extinguish()`, the `timeout` is still the \*time\* before the notification starts to fade.
 However, if you do *not* give a \*timeout\* then the notification immediately starts to fade.
 If you set `timeout='0'` (zero as a string), then it \*immediately fades\*.
 CAVEAT: DO NOT USE *BOTH* `timeout`s WITH `extinguish()`, WIERD THINGS CAN HAPPEN.

-In summation, there are two (2) different `timeout` because each one behaves differently.
+In summation, there are two (2) different `timeout` parameters because each one behaves differently.
 In one case, it is the time to automatic "fade out".
 In the other case, it does the same.
 However, if you fail to set `timeout` or you use `timeout='0'`, then it behaves differently in both cases.
 This is why it is separate.

 To be clear &ndash; with `fire()`, using the *default* the fadeout is 7000 milliseconds (7 seconds).
 With `extinguish()`, using the *default* the fadeout is immediate.